 The school is responsible for the emergency handling of a sudden illness or accident, but is not responsible for subsequent treatment.
 The school's responsibility is limited to "First Aid".
-Treatment by school personnel is limited to such treatment as will protect life and comfort of the individual until authorized treatment is secured.

-If an accident or illness occurs at school, it is the parent's responsibility to pick up the child to take him/her home.
+If an accident or illness occurs at school, it is the parent's responsibility to pick up the child within a reasonable amount of time to take him/her home.
 This is the reason the emergency information kept by the teacher must be up to date with your correct phone number.
 The teacher should also be informed about a person to call in the event that you are not home.
 It is not the responsibility of the school nurse to take youngsters home in case of illness or accident at school.